Six Essential Tips for Labor Preparation at Home - Acupuncturist Approved!

 Once you have the go-ahead, we recommend trying these tips to help your body prepare for childbirth.
 Labor preparation acupuncture treatments typically start at week 37; we love supporting clients in the last weeks of their pregnancy.
 And while acupuncture treatments are a small part of your week, they can have an incredible impact on your preparedness.
 Any and all of the tips here are supportive practices to incorporate into your daily routines:

-Foot massage: In the traditional Chinese medicine channel system, there is only one point on the bottom of the foot: our connection to the earth beneath us.
+In the traditional Chinese medicine channel system, there is only one point on the bottom of the foot and it symbolizes our connection to the earth beneath us.
 Acupuncture point Yong Quan; Bubbling Spring, also called Kidney 1, is a fantastic grounding point.
 In labor, during transition, when fear comes up, just having someone hold their hands on the bottom of your feet and connect with this point can calm and settle your fear and anxiety and help bring you back into your body.
-We also use this point to help your baby descend into the pelvis and birth canal.
+We also use this acupuncture point to help your baby descend into the pelvis and birth canal.
 Foot massages are recommended for every birthing person, with special attention to this point.
 You can find it on the bottom of the foot at the anterior third and the posterior two-thirds of the line from the web between the 2nd and 3rd toes to the back of the heel.
 Or you can have your support person massage all of your foot and they will most likely cover it.

-Eat 6 dates a day- 6 Deglet dates or 4 Medjool dates a day in the last month of your pregnancy is a common suggestion.
+6 Deglet dates or 4 Medjool dates a day in the last month of your pregnancy is a common suggestion.
 The reason dates are helpful to prepare for labor instead of any other fruit is that they trigger oxytocin in the body.
 Oxytocin is responsible for uterine contractions and helps your baby move down into the birth canal.
 Oxytocin also triggers prostaglandins which have the important job of softening/ripening the cervix.
 For more information and recipes, check out our blog post on our sister website here.

-Red Raspberry Leaf Tea: This tea is considered a uterine tonic that strengthens your uterus and can soften your cervix over time.
+This tea is considered a uterine tonic that strengthens your uterus and can soften your cervix over time.
 There is a lot of conflicting information on the internet about the safety of red raspberry leaf during pregnancy.
 Still, it’s a common practice to drink 1-3 cups a day beginning in week 37 and continuing through to your birth.
 Skip this one if you have had any pregnancy complications, especially bleeding, and check in with your provider to ensure it’s right for you.

-Grab a birth ball: A great tool to encourage gravity and loosen up your hips a bit, pelvic tilts on the birth ball can help your baby move down, engaged in your pelvis, and promote dilation.
+A great tool to encourage gravity and loosen up your hips a bit, pelvic tilts on the birth ball can help your baby move down, engaged in your pelvis, and even promote dilation.
 You can also sit on the birth ball and do hip circles to increase space in your pelvis.
 There are a lot of exercises that can feel great at this point in your pregnancy with the birth ball.

 * Bonus tip: The birth ball is also a great way to settle your baby and bounce them to sleep with a soothing rhythm.
 This is a game changer when your arms are tired, you can use your ball to bounce while holding your babe.

-Clary Sage Essential Oil: Clary Sage is a lovely herb in essential oil form that can help promote labor contractions.
+Clary Sage is a lovely herb in essential oil form that can help promote labor contractions.
 Avoid using this essential oil directly on your skin, and use caution when using it with a carrier oil like jojoba oil.
 Ideally, a diffuser is the way to go.
-Emit it through a diffuser in a room where you will spend time in.
+Emit it through a diffuser in a room where you will spend time.
 You can even set it up in your room right before you go to sleep or during a meditation session which is a lovely time to get quiet and connect with your baby.